-Cabomba typically thrives in deep, low-velocity areas and will be planted in the most suitable locations in the Old Channel LTBG and ERPA reaches to achieve an annual target of 15m2 and 25m2 of additional Cabomba coverage, respectively.
+Cabomba typically thrives in deep, low-velocity areas and will be planted in the most suitable locations in the Old Channel LTBG and ERPA reaches.
 Cabomba will be planted using stem cuttings and/ or with individual rooted plants.
 Stemmed cuttings will be collected from the New Channel and/ or the Spring-fed pool where Cabomba is abundant.
 The cuttings will be bundled into fist-sized bundles wrapped with rubber bands to keep bundles together.
 The Cabomba cutting bundles are typically 12 to 32 inches in length and will be planted at a depth of 2/3 their length, if possible, in soft, silty sediment.
 This planting depth prevents Cabomba from loosening and floating away and ensures multiple nodes are buried to encourage maximum development of root structure.
-Rooted Cabomba will also be utilized for planting.
-Rooted plants will be dug up individually from areas where Cabomba is abundant.
-The rooted plants will then be planted individually into silty streambed substrate.
-Both the stemmed cuttings and rooted plants will be planted in a grid-pattern at 1ft centers.
-Approximately 20 Cabomba plantings are needed to achieve 1m2 of coverage.
-Therefore, approximately 300 and 500 Cabomba plants will be planted in the Old Channel LTBG and Old Channel ERPA reaches, respectively.
-Significantly more plantings than required to meet the targeted coverage of Cabomba will be planted to account for plant die-off.
-Supplemental plantings of Cabomba will be planted within existing restoration plots within the Old Channel LTBG and ERPA reaches, as needed, to maintain existing coverage of Cabomba.
+Rooted Cabomba is abundant.
+The rooted plants will be dug up individually from areas where Cabomba is abundant.
+The rooted plants will then be planted in a grid-pattern at 1ft centers.

-Sagittaria coverage will be monitored throughout the year to determine the extent of natural expansion and whether planting will be required to meet annual and long-term SAV goals.
-Based on existing coverage of Sagittaria in the Old Channel and its aggressive growth habit, it is not anticipated that Sagittaria will be planted in 2021.
-Sagittaria will be planted only as needed, in the most suitable locations in the Old Channel LTBG and ERPA reaches to achieve annual targets of 50m2 and 35m2 of additional Sagittaria coverage at full grow out.
-Sagittaria will be planted as transplants harvested from Landa Lake and in the Old Channel where dense Sagittaria stands exist.
+Sagittaria coverage will be monitored throughout the year to determine the extent of natural expansion and whether planting will be required.
+Sagittaria will be planted only as needed, in the most suitable locations in the Old Channel LTBG and ERPA reaches and will be planted as transplants harvested from Landa Lake and in the Old Channel where dense Sagittaria stands exist.
 The leaves of the transplants will be trimmed prior to planting to decrease buoyancy and drag.
 A few Sagittaria plants can form a dense colony within several months.
 Sagittaria has been observed to be slightly tolerant of lower light levels allowing it to be planted in deeper water and in shady locations.
-Approximately 12 Sagittaria plants are needed to achieve 1m2 of coverage.
-Therefore, approximately 600 and 420 Sagittaria plants will be planted in the Old Channel LTBG and ERPA reaches, respectively, as needed, to achieve target annual coverage.